Get Heat Pump Quotes

 Key features:

 This German brand has been a key player in the wider European market for heating and cooling appliances, but a relatively new competitor in the UK.
-Nevertheless, Viessman has a great reputation both among installers and homeowners — and their Vitocal range contains a wide variety of air source heat pumps.
+Viessman has a great reputation among both installers and homeowners — and their Vitocal series contains a wide variety of air source heat pumps.

-There are three main models in this series — The Vitocal 222-A, Vitocal 200-A, and the Vitocal 100-A. The last of the three is a compact monobloc model with the R32 refrigerant.
-And though choosing it means you’ll need a separate storage tank for hot water, it’s a great low-temperature choice for modern properties.
+There are three main models in this series: the Vitocal 222-A, Vitocal 200-A, and the Vitocal 100-A. The 100-A is a compact monobloc model with R32 refrigerant.
+And though choosing it means you’ll need a separate storage tank for hot water, it’s a great low-temperature choice for contemporary properties.

 Grant Aerona R32